tumble1999/tumble1999.github.io/_posts/2016-04-01-the-studio-showcase-2016-outcome.md

 - Medification
 - Updates
 image: "/uploads/2017/03/28/studio-showcase2-1.png"
-excerpt: see the outcome of the showcase and also see people's opinions of diferent things todo with medifircation.
+summary: see the outcome of the showcase and also see people's opinions of diferent things todo with medifircation.
 ---
 ![/uploads/2017/02/10/medification-with-slogon-3.png](/uploads/2017/02/10/medification-with-slogon-3.png)